A Tribute to Clark Griswold

 the cannon and auto-refill assembly

-The giant red button
+Giant red button

 At the front of the house sits a giant red sign with a note to 'press when lit'.
 When the button is pressed, the magic unfolds.